dragoniods/git-commit-ai/README.md

 When you use this command:
 1. The program will extract the current git diff
-2. Detect any ticket numbers (DOT-XXXX) in your current branch name
-3. Send both to Claude for analysis
+2. Send it to Claude for analysis
-4. Save the resulting commit message with the ticket reference to commit_msg.md
+3. Save the resulting commit message to commit_msg.md

 ## Error Handling